(Program note: Though terminal MA degrees may occasionally be awarded, the programs are designed with successful completion of the PhD as the goal.)

 Within the department, students may apply to only one pathway of study, which must be indicated on the statement of purpose: Communication Science; Film; Media and Cultural Studies; or Rhetoric, Politics, and Culture.

-There are five supporting documents which complete the application:
+There are six supporting documents which complete the application:

-4. PDFs of transcripts from all postsecondary schools attended after high school.
+- PDFs of unofficial transcripts from all postsecondary schools attended after high school.
 Official transcripts will be requested upon admission.

-5. A writing sample (in English), 15–20 pages long.
+- A writing sample (in English), 8–25 pages long.
 The best writing sample is an academic paper you wrote for a class related to the area in which you apply.
 It should have citations and footnotes.
-You may send a portion of a longer thesis if you wish, but please select a representative sample no longer than 20 pages.
+If you submit a paper from graduate coursework, it should 15 to 25 pages in length.
+If you submit a paper from undergraduate coursework, it should be 8 to 12 pages.
+If you have a relevant published paper or article, you may submit that instead of a course paper.
 Include a cover page identifying it as a chapter or section of a longer work.

 Graduate School Resources